 For the marinade

-- 2 tbsp Kikkoman® Less Sodium Soy Sauce
+- 2 tablespoon Kikkoman® Less Sodium Soy Sauce

 For the dressing

-- 2 tbsp Kikkoman® Less Sodium Soy Sauce
+- 2 tablespoon Kikkoman® Less Sodium Soy Sauce

 For rest of salad